 Ranzau often has clients schedule the meeting around a family reunion, holiday or vacation when they will all be gathered.
 "The Fourth of July is a good time for a lot of families," she said.
 "Invite your trusted advisors to join you so the kids meet them, see your interactions with them and know who they can go to for answers."

-You can't plan for every single family conflict that might arise after you're gone, but by taking the time to explain your plans to your children in advance, at least that may help avoid future conflict.
+You can't plan for every single family conflict that might arise after you're gone, but by taking the time to explain your wealth transfer plans and share your financial wisdom with your children in advance, at least that may help avoid future conflict.

 This article is provided for informational purposes only and is not intended to constitute an offer or solicitation to sell the products or services of the providers identified.
 City National Bank makes no recommendation of the products or services offered by the providers mentioned in this article.
 The opinions expressed are those of the persons quoted and not necessarily the opinions of City National Bank.